 The students will prepare for pre-college testing with a combination of independent and group study.
-This course is designed for the high school student who wishes to refresh their English and reading skills necessary to score well or improve on the ACT/SAT.
+This course is designed for the high school student who wishes to refresh his/her English and reading skills necessary to score well or better on the ACT/SAT.
 This course is a 0.5 credit course for only 1 semester.